 6. Brussels sprouts – Brussels sprouts take a long time to grow from seeds, so start them inside 4-6 weeks before transplanting to the garden.

 The seedlings can be planted outside in early spring, but protect them from freezing.
 Hestia Brussles sprouts is a great type to try growing.

 7. Radicchio – Radicchio grows best in cool weather, so be sure to get this one planted early.

 Sow the seeds inside 4-6 weeks before your average last spring frost date to give them a head start.
 Try this Early Treviso variety in your garden this year!

 8. Tomatoes – Tomatoes are one of the easiest seeds to start indoors (and probably the most popular too!).
 Sow them indoors about 6-8 weeks before average last frost.

 9. Watermelon – Since they have a really long growing season, it’s best to sow watermelon seeds indoors 4-6 weeks before your average last frost date.

 Take care not to disturb the roots when transplanting the seedlings into the garden, or it could stunt their growth.
 If you have a long enough growing season, try Jubilee.
 Otherwise, Sugar Baby has a shorter time to harvest.

 10. Okra – Another fun plant to grow if you’ve never tried it is okra.
 Not only do they produce yummy food, the flowers are beautiful too!
 Plant the seeds 4-6 weeks before it’s safe to move them to the garden.

 It will not tolerate the cold, and they need warm soil to germinate.
 So it’s much better to start them inside rather than in the garden.
 Start them indoors 6-8 weeks before moving outside.
 Learn how to grow basil from seed here.

 12. Eggplant – Eggplant are easy-to-grow seeds, and the plants are great for growing in containers or in the garden.

 13. Tomatillo – If you’re looking for a vigorous and highly productive vegetable for your garden, then try tomatillos.
-They are fun to grow, and delicious in salsa and sauces.
+They are fun and easy to grow from seeds, and delicious in salsa and sauces.